 - Line the bottom of a 9” springform pan with parchment paper.
 To do that, remove the ring and cover the bottom with parchment paper.
 Fold the excess paper back under the plate and, while holding it in place with one hand, put the ring back in its position with the other hand.
 Bring the excess paper back from under the pan but do not cut it off.

-- Grease the side of the pan with lard or ghee or any other healthy and heat resistant fat you prefer.
+- Grease the side of the pan with ghee or any other healthy and heat resistant fat you prefer.

 - Add all the ingredients of the crust to your food processor and process on pulse until the mixture has the texture of coarse sand.
 Press at the bottom and side of the pan.
 You want to bring the crust up to about halfway up the side of the pan.

 - Place the grated cauliflower in a microwave safe bowl and cover loosely with plastic film; microwave for about 4-6 minutes on high.
 Let the cauliflower cool for a few minutes, until it can be handled safely with your bare hands, and then squeeze it as dry as you possibly can (you could do this by pressing the cauliflower down a fine mesh sieve or wringing it with a tea towel.
 See this post for more info).
 Set aside to cool.